KonduitAI/konduit-serving/dev_docs/BuildToolReadme.md

   We will have a mechanism to check/look up if a dependency has native/target-specific code -  NativeDependencyRegistry
 * **NativeDependency**: Represents the targets a dependency supports
   Note that NativeDependency internally has a Dependency, and also a `Set<Target>`
-* **Target**: Represents an operating system + architecture + device
+* **Target**: Represents an operating system + CPU architecture + device.
+Devices represent compute accelerators such as a GPU but do not include CPUs.
+If a device is not specified, cpu-only execution is assumed.
-  For example: (linux + x86_avx2 + cpu), (windows + x86 + CUDA), etc
+  For example: (linux + x86_avx2), (windows + x86 + CUDA 10.0), etc

-**NativeDependencyRegistry**: Used to get information about whether a given dependency has any native library (or otherwise platform specific code) or not - and if so, what deployment targets it supports.
+* **NativeDependencyRegistry**: Used to get information about whether a given dependency has any native library (or otherwise platform specific code) or not - and if so, what deployment targets it supports.
   Exactly how this will be implemented remains to be determined.
 Right now we have a placeholder that just hardcodes this information for some common dependencies.

 ### Dependency Recommendation/Selection Mechanism